Prefetch input queue: Introduction

 This behavior only applies to von Neumann computers (that is, not Harvard architecture computers) that can run self-modifying code and have some sort of instruction pipelining.
 Nearly all modern high-performance computers fulfill these three requirements.

 Usually, the prefetching behavior of the PIQ is invisible to the programming model of the CPU.
 However, there are some circumstances where the behavior of PIQ is visible, and needs to be taken into account by the programmer.

-When the x86-processor changes mode from realmode to protected mode and vice versa, the PIQ has to be flushed, or else the CPU will continue to translate the machine code as if it were written in its last mode.
+When an x86 processor changes mode from real mode to protected mode and vice versa, the PIQ has to be flushed, or else the CPU will continue to translate the machine code as if it were written in its last mode.
 If the PIQ is not flushed, the processor might translate its codes wrong and generate an invalid instruction exception.

 When executing self-modifying code, a change in the processor code immediately in front of the current location of execution might not change how the processor interprets the code, as it is already loaded into its PIQ.
 It simply executes its old copy already loaded in the PIQ instead of the new and altered version of the code in its RAM and/or cache.

 This behavior of the PIQ can be used to determine if code is being executed inside an emulator or directly on the hardware of a real CPU.
 Most emulators will probably never simulate this behavior.
 If the PIQ-size is zero (changes in the code always affect the state of the processor immediately), it can be deduced that either the code is being executed in an emulator or the processor invalidates the PIQ upon writes to addresses loaded in the PIQ.